Chapter OneThe House Used Otherwise

 “I said leave it.”

+She turned then.
 “I have left enough.”

-“You want the blood kept?
-Then say so.”
+“You want the blood kept?” she asked.
+“Then say so.”

 I could not.

-When she came back, she knelt with a brush and began again on the floor.
+She carried it outside and threw it beyond the fence.
+When she came back she knelt with the brush and began again on the floorboards.

-The sound went into me and stayed.
+The sound entered me and stayed there.

 “Nannie.”